datagrok-ai/public/help/explore/data-search-test.md

 1. Enter alternately *"50"*, *"Caucasian"*, *"1990"*, *"true"* in the [search](data-search.md) field

-* When entering data, the values ​​in the columns of the corresponding types are highlighted
+* When entering data, the values in the columns of the corresponding types are highlighted

 1. Enter *"50"* in the [search](data-search.md) field.
 Press ```↓``` and ```↑``` keys on keyboard